Helpful Tips & Tricks To Easily Stir A Jar of Natural Peanut Butter

-Peanut butter is one of the best foods on the planet, and because my family eats so much of it, I always try to buy the natural butters without added sugar and oil– BUT BOY is it tempting to just buy the stuff that is already mixed.
+Peanut butter is one of the best foods on the planet, and because my family eats so much of it, I always try to buy the natural butters without added sugar and oil, but it is tempting to just buy the stuff that is already mixed.
 Every time I open a new jar of natural peanut butter I want to pull my hair out.
 I usually just get to the point where I say “Ok, that’s good enough”, even though the jar is still an oily mess and only partially blended.

 This was until I decided enough was enough.